benashford/rust-lazysort/README.md

 The full sequence from the parent iterator is read, then each call to `next` returns the next value in the sorted sequence.
 The sort is done element-by-element so the full order is only realised by iterating all the way through to the end.

-Previous versions did not use an in-place sort, in keeping as they were with Clojure's immutable data-structures.
-The latest version however does sort in-place.

-To summarise, the algorithm is the classic quicksort, but essentially depth-first; upon each call to `next` it does the work necessary to find the next item then pauses the state until the next call to `next`.
+The algorithm is the quicksort, but depth-first; upon each call to `next` it does the work necessary to find the next item then pauses the state until the next call to `next`.

 To test performance we compare it against sorting the full vector, using the `sort` function from the standard library, and also against `std::collections::BinaryHeap`.